Ptrskay3/async-await/slides.md

 - Works well for a certain problems (UI)

-- Any possible in (sort of) any language
+- Possible in (sort of) any language

 ---